lollo03/termplots/README.md

 - `highlim`: upper limit of the y axis
 - `car` (default `['*', '#', '@']`): list of point(s) marker, the last char is used for overlaps
 - `labels` (default `None`): list of labels

+## Colors

+Termplots support up to 6 colors.
+Colors are automatically assigned to different series.

+> I tested the colors only on macOS.
+If the colors don't work try a different terminal or open an issue